Kr4yZ33/WreckRace/README.md

 # WreckRace
 VR Car shooter
 https://youtu.be/hji79iv1Riw
-Controls are: to get in car just get rig close to it.
-Once in car, left controller moves and steers car.
-Buttons are left and right, trigger is accelerate.
-Any direction on analoge stick is brake, pass right hand through the spere on the right of the car dash to shoot the car guns.
-Grab on teleport areas portals there.
-There is a portal above the car to exit the car.
+Controls are: to get in car just get rig close to it, there is a teleport platform above the drivers cockpit, you can use this to exit or get to the roof to shoot.
+Once in car, left controller moves and steers car using the Y & X buttons.
+Trigger is accelerate, any direction on analog stick breaks.
+Pass right hand through the spere on the right of the car dash to shoot the car guns (they shoot on hover enter and exit).
+At the bottom of the tracks opposite end to the jump, there is a trigger area that will teleport the blue car up onto the track.
+Grab portals around including up onto the tracks.
+The blue Jump has a power booster on it that activates when the Blue Car hits the jump area.

 Backstory